AmrutaAnarase/TapToLearn/README.md

 # TapToLearn

 Hello, I'm Amruta!
-Welocome to Tap-to-learn mobile app.
+Welocome to Tap-to-learn iOS app.
-This is preschool learning app with interactive and kids friendly interface to learn alphabets, numbers, shapes, animals, birds, and many more.
+This is preschool learning app (works with both iPhone and iPad) with interactive and kids friendly interface to learn alphabets, numbers, shapes, animals, birds, and many more.

 ## Support
 To reach me in case of any support related to TapToLearn app, please open a new issue here and I'll get back to you.